AdobeDocs/campaign-standard.en/help/channels/using/event-transactional-messages.md

 >[!NOTE]
 >
+>To access transactional messages, you must be part of the **[!UICONTROL Administrators (all units)]** security group.
+>
->To access the transactional messages, you must have administration rights or appear in the **[!UICONTROL Message Center agents]** (mcExec) security group.
-Event transactional messages do not contain profile information, therefore they are not compatible with fatigue rules (even in the case of an enrichment with profiles).
+>Event transactional messages do not contain profile information, therefore they are not compatible with fatigue rules (even in the case of an enrichment with profiles).
 See [Fatigue rules](../../administration/using/fatigue-rules.md#choosing-the-channel).

 ## Defining a test profile in a transactional message {#defining-a-test-profile-in-a-transactional-message}